Hubertoom/Traffic_Lights/README.md

 If you want to clone the repo:

+- (recommended) download the jar file from this repo and run it in the terminal using the command ``java -jar 'Traffic Lights.jar'``
 - run the command line in the directory you want to store the app and type the following command:

 ``git clone https://github.com/Hubertoom/Traffic_Lights.git``

 - or start with *Project from Version Control* in your IDE by providing the URL of this repository.

+Warning!
+Best way to run
 #### Project page: https://github.com/Hubertoom/Traffic_Lights